Shaken, not stirred: Novels

 The drink will later be referred to as a "Vesper", after the original Bond girl, Vesper Lynd.
 A Vesper differs from Bond's usual cocktail of choice, the martini, in that it uses both gin and vodka, Kina Lillet instead of vermouth, and lemon peel instead of an olive.
-In the same scene Bond gives more details about the Vesper, telling the same barman that vodka made from grain instead of potatoes makes the drink even better.
+In the same scene, Bond gives more details about the "Vesper", telling the same bartender that vodka made from grain rather than potatoes makes the drink even better.
 Kina Lillet is no longer available.
 Russian and Polish vodkas were also always preferred by Bond if they were in stock.
-Although there is a lot of discussion on the Vesper, it is ordered only once throughout Ian Fleming's novels and by later books Bond is ordering regular vodka martinis, although he also drinks regular gin martinis.
+Although there is a lot of discussion on the Vesper, it is ordered only once throughout Ian Fleming's novels, and by later books Bond is ordering regular vodka martinis.
+However, he also drinks regular gin martinis.
 In total, Bond orders 19 vodka martinis and 16 gin martinis throughout Fleming's novels and short stories.

 The first appearance of a contrast between shaken and stirred is in the novel Diamonds Are Forever (1956); note the presence of "and", which was later dropped in the films:

 The waiter brought the Martinis, shaken and not stirred, as Bond had stipulated, and some slivers of lemon peel in a shot glass.